-- BlueAnt Q2: voice answering, lightweight, multi-point feature, but this feature is not easy to access by those with physical impairments.
-Able to connect to two phones simultaneously.
+- BlueAnt Q2: Light weight unit offers voice answering.
+Its multi-point feature may not be easy to access by those with physical impairments.
+Able to connect to two devices simultaneously.
 There are options for ear bud sizes.

 - BlueParrott VXI XPressway: Designed for high-noise environments, BlueParrott headsets can eliminate up to 94 percent of background noise.
 This headset is versatile.
 Consider this product if you can’t find a Bluetooth that fits comfortably in your ear because it has an ear hook, a behind-the-neck or an over-the-head headband.

 - Plantronics Backbeat Fit: Wireless, behind the ear headphones are waterproof and provide eight hours of listening and six hours of talk time.
 Note: Does not provide voice answering.